SenseNet/docs.sensenet.com/content/concepts/content-management/03-content-types.md

 JavaScript functions can be used to define **dynamic default values**.
 If the field does not appear on the ui, this element has no effect.
 Only takes effect in case the user adds a new content, edit forms do not use default values.

-In sensenet there's option to set **appearance** of each field defining wheteher the specific field should be visible on automatically generated views (like new, edit or browse).
+In sensenet there's option to set **appearance** of each field defining whether the specific field should be visible on automatically generated views (like new, edit or browse).

 **Disabling** a field on a content will make it read-only preventing users to edit field value.
 It's important that this feature is independent from ``appearance`` setting (defined above).